Updated Dec. 22nd, 2014

 Please click this link below to see Available kittens

 Our Kittens will be ready to go to their new families between the ages of 14 to 18 weeks (depending on the kitten).
 All kittens will be on a spayed or neuter contract.
 We except deposits on our babies after 4 weeks of age.
-We will consider 12 weeks of age if you are a stay at home or work from home experienced Sphynx parent.
+We will consider 12 weeks of age if you are a stay at home parent, work from home, or an experienced Sphynx parent.

 Your new baby will be a Healthy and Loving addition to your family!
 We prefer to discuss the kittens personality with you.
 This is to insure that you are compatible and will have the best relationship possible.
 If you are happy, then they are happy!
 We want each kitten that leaves our home to be treated as we would treat them.
 We like to talk with each potential adopter before he/she adopts, or are placed on our waiting list.
 We don't want to seem intrusive but we spend much time, money, heartache, and unconditional love raising our babies.
 We want them to go to the best home possible and for their personalities to match their new family as closely as possible.
 We would like you to love your new baby as much as we do.
 Kittens are on a strict spay/neuter contract as our Vet will not spay/neuter until 6 months of age.
 If kitten has not been fixed by the agreed upon date they will be repossessed with no refund!
 If said kitten has been bred the full breeding rights price of $2500 will be due and Adult and all offspring will be returned to breeder.